JQCVSC/Cloud-Security-Web-App-Challenge/README.md

 Enhance or modify the web app according to the challenge requirements.
 Examples of enhancements include:

 Adding a strength meter to the Password Strength Checker.
-Implementing additional checks or alerts in the IDS.
-Improving the UI/UX of the web app.
-Adding logging and monitoring features.

 Step 4: Deploy to the Cloud
 GCP Deployment Instructions:
 Compute Engine VM: